Create a Firebase account

 Create Your First Database

-We need to enable Firestore Database in order to be able to store information on the cloud.
-Click on **Firestore Database **on the left hand panel inside your Firebase project.
+We need to enable the Firestore Database in order to be able to store information on the cloud.
+Click on Firestore Database on the left-hand panel inside your Firebase project.
 Create a database and pick a region closest to your users.
-You cannot change this later and this does affect the speed of your backend.
+You cannot change this later, and this does affect the speed of your backend.
 Once in, add the security rules Rork told you to add.
 Go to the Rules tab and paste them in.

-Set up authentication in Firebase dashboard (e.g., email/password, OAuth providers)
+Set up authentication in the Firebase dashboard (e.g., email/password, OAuth providers)

 Before we connect your data schema to Firestore, we need to make sure users can actually sign up and sign in.
 Firebase Authentication is the simplest part of this whole backend setup and requires no databases or SQL.Enable Email + Password Authentication